 All these passages, unique to John’s gospel, show the glory of Jesus as the Son of God.
 This is the distinct character of his gospel.

 It would take to long to show details of how Luke and Mark’s gospels differ from Matthew and John’s, or from each other.
 The important point to remember is that the Spirit of God uses the four in different ways to show forth the different glories of Jesus Christ.
 We should not expect them to be exactly the same.
 People look for errors and mistakes in order to prove to themselves and others the lack of inspiration in Scripture – they desperately want to believe that the bible is not the word of God, because if it is, their consciences would have to answer to its testimony.
-They simply fail to understand, in their carnal minds and reasonings, the ways and purpose of God in giving the different written accounts of the life of Christ.
+They simply fail to understand, in their carnal minds and reasoning, the ways and purpose of God in giving the different written accounts of the life of Christ, and that the author, the Holy Spirit, never intended these accounts to be the same.
 It shows that God’s wisdom is not understood by the intellect of natural man (I Cor.
 1:17 – 2:16).
 If one doesn’t have the Spirit of God, how can he know the things of God?